Arnaz87/aurovm/docs/Module Format.md

-# Cobre 0.5
+# Auro 0.6

 *[2018-03-23 05:23]*

-The file starts with the ascii string `Cobre 0.6` followed by NUL.
+The file starts with the ascii string `Auro 0.6` followed by NUL.

 A module file has 5 sections: Modules, Types, Functions, Code and Metadata.
 The first three are item sections, entries in the module and function sections must have a kind id, which indicates how the item is defined, and in this document each item kind will have it's id indicated in square brackets in it's title.